Towards a theory of out-of-distribution learning: A unified framework for learning

-Here we formally introduce our learning framework, which generalizes the canonical in-distribution learning framework proposed by \citet{Glivenko1933-wm} and~\citet{Cantelli1933-vj} nearly 100 years ago (and was further refined by~\citet{Vapnik1971-um} and~\cite{Valiant1984-dx} 50 years ago) to include out-of-distribution learning problems, such as transfer, multitask, meta, continual, and lifelong learning.
-We follow the notation established by~\citet{Shalev-Shwartz2010} and~\citet{Fokoue2020-sv} for in-distribution learning, departing as appropriate to generalize to include out-of-distribution learning.
-Our key departure (and the novel contribution in this section) is the relaxation of the assumptions on the distribution governing the evaluation and training data in the learning problem.
+Here we formally define learnability, starting with in-distribution learnability, leveraging the framework proposed by \citet{Glivenko1933-wm} and~\citet{Cantelli1933-vj} nearly 100 years ago (and was further refined by~\citet{Vapnik1971-um} and~\cite{Valiant1984-dx} 50 years ago).
+We then illustrate how it can be generalized to include many variants of out-of-distribution learnability, including transfer, multitask, meta, continual/lifelong, and prospective learning.
+Our key contribution is providing a coherent terminology and notation that illustrates that each of these learning frameworks are special cases of a more general notion of learnability.
+We follow the notation established by~\citet{Shalev-Shwartz2010} and~\citet{Fokoue2020-sv} for in-distribution learning, departing as appropriate to generalize and include various forms of out-of-distribution learning.
+We introduce a sequence of increasingly more complicated learning scenarios.
+Each scenario builds on the previous scenarios.
+We use lowercase, capital and calligraphic letters to denote samples, random variables and sets, respectively.
+For example, $a$ is a sample of the random variable $A$, and $\mc{A}$ is the set of possible samples $a$.